eliird/mediapipe_pytorch/README.md

+# Emotion Detection Model
+Loads the tensors provided by mediapipe to a pytorch model of the similar architecture and then finetunes the model on the `MER Dataset` for emotion detection using landmarks.

+MER dataset is preprocessed the same way as in the Landmarks paper and the training requires the path to the reorganized dataset.
+Check the chin-chime repository for details.

+Check the `exploratory.ipynb` model for the details.
+The weights of the trained models are small enough that they are uploaded to github directly in the `model_weights` directory.

 # mediapipe_pytorch
 PyTorch implementation of Google's Mediapipe model.
-Iris Landmark model | Face Mesh Model
+Iris Landmark model | Face Mesh Model.
+Check the original repository for the implementation details.

 ## Face Mesh Model